purcelba/jekyll-now/_posts/2017-6-6-Kaggle-airbnb.md

 ---
 layout: post
-title: Kaggle challenge
+title: Kaggle challenge | Airbnb New User Bookings
 ---

-# Background

 Airbnb is an online marketplace that enables people to lease or rent short-term lodging.
 The goal of this challenge was to predict which country a new user's first booking destination will be based on a set of demographics and web session records.